ChhairongCoding/ChhairongCoding/README.md

 # 👋 Hi there, I'm Chhinchhai Rong

 Welcome to my GitHub profile!
-I'm a passionate Web and Mobile Developer based in Cambodia, currently pursuing a Bachelor's degree in Management Information Systems (MIS) at SETEC Institute.
-I love building clean, responsive, and user-friendly web and mobile applications using modern technologies.
+I'm a passionate Web and Mobile Developer based in Cambodia, I love building clean, responsive, and user-friendly web and mobile applications using modern technologies.

 ---

 ## 👨‍💻 About Me

-- 🎓 MIS student at SETEC Institute (3rd Year)
 - 💻 Skilled in: HTML, CSS, JavaScript, React.js, PHP, MySQL, Flutter
 - 🎨 Experienced with: Adobe Photoshop, Illustrator, InDesign, Premiere Pro
 - 🧠 Always eager to learn new technologies and improve my skills